PatrickMaul/keyword_extractor/README.md

 ### Code quality

-To run linter, formatter and typ checker for the `package_name` module, follow these steps:
+To run linter, formatter and typ checker for the `keyword_extractor` module, follow these steps:

 1. Open a terminal or command prompt.

-2. Navigate to the root directory of the `package_name` module.
+2. Navigate to the root directory of the `keyword_extractor` module.

 #### Formatting with Black